abdelrahmanyr/Assignments/README.md

 # Assignments
-Some assignments that was done as an application on Structured Programming course
+Some assignments that were done as an application on Structured Programming course

 ## Number Scrabble Game
 _It's a game designed by *C++* for two players_